SJ99677/sp500-Prediction-Model/README.md

 # S&P 500 Market Prediction Model

 ## Overview
 This project implements a machine learning model to predict S&P 500 market movements using historical data.
 The model uses Random Forest classification to predict whether the market will rise or fall on the next trading day.
+The tools and technologies used are Python and JupyterLab along with the requirements listed below.

 ## Features
 - Historical S&P 500 data analysis from 1927 to 2025